vectorgrp/sil-kit/docs/usage/quickstart.rst

 to exchange user-defined data among its participants.
 The messages are exchanged using a publish / subscribe pattern.

 To use the VIB you first have to create a valid configuration.
-This can either be done by loading an existing :ref:`JSON file<sec:ibconfig-json>` or by using the :doc:`configuration builder API<../api/config>` to create one programmatically.
+This can either be done by loading an existing :ref:`JSON file<sec:ibconfig-json>` or by using the ConfigBuilder to create one programmatically.

 We use a configuration file ``simple.json`` for creating our simulation.
 The file will be loaded by our application and from helper :doc:`utilities`::